Osteopathy & Acupuncture (All clinics)

 Sian graduated in 2015 from Swansea University with a first class honours following 4 years studying as a Master of Osteopathy.
 Prior to becoming an osteopath, Sian worked in the NHS as a Physiotherapy Technician and in high level sport for over 10 years, in both rugby and football as a Sports Therapist.

-Since qualifying Sian has done post graduate training in acupuncture, treating fibromyalgia and female pelvic pain/gynaecology and pre/post natal care.
-She has also recently trained with the Australian Physiotherapy and Pilates Institute (APPI) and now teaches Clinical Pilates to everyone from professional sports people to chronic low back pain patients.
-Sian is also currently training to be an Animal Osteopath and due to qualify in late 2020.
+Since qualifying Sian has done post graduate training in acupuncture, treating fibromyalgia, headache/migraine management and female pelvic pain/gynaecology and pre/post natal care.
+She has also trained with the Australian Physiotherapy and Pilates Institute (APPI) and in 2021, Sian qualified as an Animal Osteopath and now treats horses, dogs and everything in-between!

-Sian’s special interests include the treatment of headaches/migraines, pre/post natal care and sports injuries/rehabilitation and fibromyalgia.
+Sian’s special interests include the treatment of headaches/migraines, pre/post natal care and sports injuries/rehabilitation.